From “text neck” to carrying heavy bags, daily activities can strain your body over time, causing an overuse injury.

 - If you use a keyboard with a mouse, use the mouse close to the keyboard and at the same height.

-- When using a mobile phone or tablet, try your best to bring the screen closer to eye level to avoid neck strain.
+- When using a mobile phone or tablet, try to bring the screen closer to eye level to avoid neck strain.

 Carrying a heavy bag

 Carrying an excessively heavy handbag, briefcase or backpack every day can become a health hazard.
-Walking around with excess weight can cause injury to both children and adults, including muscle, nerve and skeletal damage.
-This can result in painful or numbing sensation in the back, neck, shoulders, arms and fingers.
+Excess weight can cause injury to both children and adults, including muscle, nerve and skeletal damage.
+This can result in painful or numbing sensations in the back, neck, shoulders, arms and fingers.

-If you find yourself in a situation where you must carry heavy weight, make sure to take it slow, wear proper footwear, and most importantly – don’t overdo it.
-You know the limits of your body, if it feels like too much weight to carry, it probably is.
+If you find yourself in a situation where you must carry a heavy weight, make sure to take it slow, wear proper footwear and, most importantly, don’t overdo it.
+You know your body’s limits – if it feels like too much weight to carry, it probably is.

 Wearing the wrong shoes

-As it relates to overuse injuries, though, improper footwear choices can lead to recurring and excess strain and pressure resulting in injuries ranging from bunions to pinched nerves, plantar fasciitis, heel spurs and more.
+Regarding an overuse injury, improper footwear choices can lead to both recurring and excessive strain and pressure, resulting in injuries ranging from bunions to pinched nerves, plantar fasciitis, heel spurs and more.

 Below are a few tips to help reduce your risk for a footwear-related overuse injury: